 While much progress has been made in reducing societal prejudice against epilepsy, discrimination or rejection may also be a problem for the person with the seizures.
 In addition, family and friends may be overprotective or impose unnecessary restrictions.
 In the end, the person with seizures may lose confidence or feel "like a second class citizen".

 Women who use seizure-controlling drugs must be careful when it comes to having children.
 There have been reported cases of birth defects for these women.
-While the "normal" rate of birth defects is 2-3%, women with epilepsy who are not taking medication have a slightly higher (1/2%) risk of malformations.
-Women on a single medication have a risk of about 6-7%, with some differences due to the particular medication involved.
+While the "normal" rate of birth defects is 2-3%, the risk for women with Epilepsy is statistically increased to 4-6%.
+In general, there seems to be higher risk if a woman is taking more than one seizure medication, particularly at high doses.
 Multiple drug combinations drastically increase the risk.